oliverloye/polp-app/README.md

 - in a new terminal window run:
 ### `npm start`

-You are now ready to test the PoLP for this application!
+You are now ready to test the PoLP for this application.

+Good luck!